Localization and slow-thermalization in a cluster spin model: Effects of additional interactions: Many-body localization dynamics

+with ${\hat L}=\prod^{L/2-1}_{\ell=0}K^{a}_{\ell}$.
+We expect that the loop order diagnoses the presence of the SPT order.
+Note that here the initial state is different from that in the previous calculation in Fig.~\ref{Fig2} (a) and ~\ref{Fig2} (b).
+This initial state is similar to a typical initial state that is composed of Pauli-spin eigenstates and is used in the study of quench dynamics of the conventional MBL systems~\cite{Abanin,Bardarson} and can be easily prepared experimentally \cite{Abanin}.

 Numerical results are shown in Fig.~\ref{Fig3}, where we set $g=1$.
-For small $v_{zz}$, the value of the LE remains finite [Fig.~\ref{Fig3} (a)], the increase of the EE is much suppressed [Fig.~\ref{Fig3} (b)] and also the value of the LO remains finite [Fig.~\ref{Fig3} (c)] for a long period.
-Obviously, these are MBL behavior with SPT order.
-For larger $v_{zz}$, localization tendency is weakened, i.e., the increase of the EE is enhanced with logarithmic growth and saturates with larger values, approaching to the Page value \cite{Page}, $(L\log 2-1)/2$.
-Correspondingly, the values of the LE and LO also are decreasing, thermalization tendency is enhanced and the SPT order is fading away.
-We furthermore investigate the behavior of a modified LO order described by $\tilde{K}^{a}_{\ell}$, and find that SPT order again survives for short periods, as the details are shown in \cite{Supp0}.
+For small $v_{zz}$, the value of the return probability remains finite [Fig.~\ref{Fig3} (a)], the increase of the EE is much suppressed [Fig.~\ref{Fig3} (b)] and also the value of the loop order remains finite [Fig.~\ref{Fig3} (c)] for a long period.
+Obviously, these are \textit{conventional MBL behavior with the SPT order}.
+For larger $v_{zz}=0.3$, localization tendency is weakened, i.e., the increase of the EE is enhanced with logarithmic growth and saturates with larger values, approaching the Page value \cite{Page}, $(L\log 2-1)/2$.
+Correspondingly, the values of the return probability and loop order also are decreasing, i.e., thermalization tendency is enhanced and the SPT order is fading away.
+In addition, we investigated the behavior of a modified loop order (MLO) described by $\tilde{K}^{a}_{\ell}$, defined by